Pee Pad Training Steps when learning How to Potty Train an Older Dog to Use A Pee Pad.

-A common mistake many owners make is to just put the pad down somewhere and hope their dog finds it.
-In order to set up good consistent behavior and potty habits, you have to actively introduce and show your dog the potty pad.
-That being said, always keep your dog on their leash when you first start using the pee pad.
+A common mistake many owners make is just putting the pad down and hoping their dog finds it.
+To set up good consistent behavior and potty habits, you must actively introduce and show your dog the potty pad.
+That said, always keep your dog on its leash when you start using the pee pad.

-To start off, try placing the pad down in an area where they usually go to the bathroom in your yard or where you typically walk your dog.
-Then, using their leash, guide them to the spot, and use your potty command.
-This will help associate their potty breaks with the smell of the pad and the command.
-Eventually, you will be able to move the pad into your house and continue training your older dog to use a pee pad inside.
+To start, try placing the pad down in an area where they usually go to the bathroom in your yard or where you typically walk your dog.
+Then, using their leash, guide them to the spot and use your potty command.
+This will help associate their potty breaks with the pad and base smell.
+Eventually, you can move the place into your house and continue training your older dog to use a pee pad inside.

-If you are pad training a dog who has never had a housetraining before, you can pad train them by confining them to a small area of the house.
+If you are pad training a dog who has never had housetraining before, you can pad teach them by confining them to a small area of the house.
 Try using dog gates to create a secluded space where your dog can use the bathroom.
-It is important to still use the leash so you can easily guide them to the pad when it is time to go.
+It is essential to use the leash still so you can easily guide them to the pad when it is time to go.

 Lastly, once you get this routine going and your dog starts using the pad consistently and directly, praise them.
-Praise is key in housetraining because it helps your dog associate the areas for him to take a potty break with praise.
+Praise is vital in housetraining because it helps your dog associate the areas for him to take a potty break with credit.

 Make sure treats and praise come immediately after they relieve themselves.
-This will ensure that they are associating the treat with the right behavior.
+This will ensure that they are associating the pleasure with the correct behavior.

-Many owners make the mistake of not paying attention to their dog’s bathroom frequency.
+Many owners mistake not paying attention to their dog’s bathroom frequency.
 When you have a new adult dog or a puppy, you must exercise constant supervision and learn how many times they need to use the potty.
-Some key times to keep in mind are after your dog gets up in the morning and 30 minutes after they have eaten.
+Some critical times to remember are after your dog gets up in the morning and 30 minutes after eating.
 These are peak times to guide your dog to the pee pad.

 Don’t Distract Your Dog

-When you lead your dog to their pad, do not distract them from doing their business with chit-chat or games.
-Simply stand still and let them focus on sniffing out their potty area.
-As soon as they prepare to go, use the simple “go potty” command.
+When you lead your dog to its pad, do not distract them from doing their business with chit-chat or games.
+Stand still and let them focus on sniffing out their potty area.
+Use the simple “go potty” command as soon as they prepare to go.
 This will help your dog start to eliminate on cue.

 Do Not Punish Your Dog For Accidents You Did Not See